 When it comes to blade the Explore Air 2 only has 3 blade varieties.
 The Deep Point Blade, Bonded Fabric Blade, and Premium Fine Point Blade.
 The Premium Fine Point Blade will come with your machine and the other 2 blades are optional.
 If you’ll be cutting bonded fabric or felt then it’s a good idea to grab the Bonded Fabric Blade.
 The Deep Point Blade is good for thicker materials like foam, chipboard, cardboard, magnet and more.
 Each blade has it’s own color housing unit so you can tell them apart.

-The Explore Air 2 can cut over 100+ materials, but chances are the most common materials you’ll be cutting are vinyl, cardstock, felt, or stickers.
+The Explore Air 2 and Maker can cut over 100+ materials, but chances are the most common materials you’ll be cutting are vinyl, cardstock, felt, or stickers.

 Iron-On – Iron-On vinyl is the kind of vinyl you’ll use to make shirts.
 You’ll need an EasyPress to apply the vinyl to your shirts.
 You won’t need any additional items for Iron-On vinyl.
 Iron-On comes in a variety of types too.
 Everyday which is the basic kind, pattern, prints, foil, glitter, and much more.

 Learn more about the EasyPress 2 here.
 It’s a must for working with Iron-On.

 Vinyl – Permanent & Removable.
 Permanent vinyl is the kind you’ll use to make mugs, cups, signs, outdoor items, and decals for cars.
 Removable vinyl you’ll use on walls, indoor windows, and labels.
 When working with these types of vinyl you’ll need transfer tape.
 Transfer tape helps you to apply the design to the surface you’ll want it on.